telerik/ajax-docs/installation/included-assemblies.md

 * **Telerik.Windows.Documents.Fixed.dll**—this assembly is needed for processing PDF documents.

+* **Telerik.Windows.Documents.CMapUtils.dll**-provides a default implementation for getting the data of a predefined CMap table by a given name.
+The assembly is optional and you will need to include a reference to it only if you need to process documents with [CMap tables](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/concepts/cmaps).

 * **Telerik.Windows.Documents.Spreadsheet.FormatProviders.Pdf.dll**—allows exporting of spreadsheets (XLSX, CSV) to PDF.

 * **Telerik.Windows.Documents.Spreadsheet.FormatProviders.Xls.dll**.nupkg—The package allows for working with `XLS` spreadsheet documents.